fschuhi/digital-garden-rob-burbea-publish/Index/Generosity.md

 [[Love]] | 3 | <span class="counts"><a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> (1) · <a data-href="The Birth of a Bodhisattva" class="internal-link">The Birth of a Bodhisattva</a> (1) · <a data-href="What is Insight" class="internal-link">What is Insight</a> (1)</span>
 [[Attention]] | 2 | <span class="counts"><a data-href="Joy (talk)" class="internal-link">Joy (talk)</a> (2)</span>

+### Quotes
+**<a data-href="Guided Meditation on Gratitude and Compassion" class="internal-link">Guided Meditation on Gratitude and Compassion</a>**
+<span class="counts"><a data-href="2008 Lovingkindness and Compassion As a Path to Awakening" class="internal-link">2008 Lovingkindness and Compassion As a Path to Awakening</a></span>
+> Just opening up the awareness to the huge stream of generosity, of care that we have received from our parents.
+Allowing the heart to open, too, to their pain, their suffering, their confusion.
+Wherever they are now, "May they be free from suffering.
+May they be at peace." &nbsp;&nbsp;<span class="counts">_<a aria-label-position="top" aria-label="Guided Meditation on Gratitude and Compassion > Compassion to the parents" data-href="Guided Meditation on Gratitude and Compassion#Compassion to the parents" class="internal-link">Compassion to the parents</a>_</span>